mekongGOOD/odc-rhok-infrographic-demos/README.md

-#Introduction

 Here are some sample infographics that use the HROK developed ODC API ([https://github.com/mekongGOOD/odc-hrok-api](https://github.com/mekongGOOD/odc-hrok-api "")).

-These inforgraphics were developed using the [highcharts.js](http://www.highcharts.com/ "") javascript ibrary,
+These inforgraphics were developed using the [highcharts.js](http://www.highcharts.com/ "") javascript ibrary.

-This code as part of HROK Sydney Event for Open Development Cambodia over a weekend event on 7 & 8 December 2013.
+This code as part of RHoK Sydney Event for Open Development Cambodia over a weekend event on 7 & 8 December 2013... in Sydney Australia.

+The Random Hacks of Kindess (RHoK) url is [http://www.rhoksydney.org/](http://www.rhoksydney.org/ "").

 <br/>
 <hr/>